edno/codeception-gherkin-param/README.md

 ### `onErrorNullable`

-If `true` then GherkinParam will set to `null` parameters for which a replacement value cannot be found:
+If `true`, then GherkinParam will set to `null` parameters for which a replacement value cannot be found:

 ```yaml
 modules: